cybercongress/cybercongress/site/content/post/euler-5-release.md

 author: savetheales
 ---

-A long time ago somewhere in Cosmos ...
+A long time ago somewhere in Cosmos...

 It is a period of digital war.
 The evil empire swallows the last unoccupied borders of the universe.